igorganich/halmos-helpers-lib/README.md

 This is just one of many possible examples of non-obvious uses of this library within target contracts.
 I'll probably add other examples later.

-I expect the halmos development team to fix symbolic offset errors in the future, so I consider this approach as a temporary crutch.
+I expect the halmos development team to fix **symbolic offset errors** in the future, so I consider this approach as a temporary crutch.
 ## Plans for improvement
 1. Functionality to improve `delegatecall` handling
 2. Automatic processing of proxy contracts
 3. Implementing other heuristics for finding bugs
+4. Optimized flashLoans functionality
 ## License
 This code is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).